 Mortals cannot survive in other planes.
 Due to the limited scope of their world, "Maelstrom" and "Mortal Realms" are often used interchangeably in colloquial speech.

-At the beginning of our story, the kingdoms of Maelstrom have prohibited all usage of Common Magic.
+At the beginning of the story, the kingdoms of Maelstrom have prohibited all usage of Common (Demon) Magic.
 Rooted in the use of demon spirits as its power source, Common Magic is believed to be the cause of Carciphona and a mysterious assassin who is immune to magic.

 Magic is spirit manipulation.
 Magic can be either an innate skill or an acquired one depending on the race of the user.
 Some magic is a birthright for a race while others are available to all those who are willing to learn.
 There are four different kinds of magic, distinguished by their source of power: Demon, Holy, Elemental, and Soul.